 “The efficiency of a solar panel (generally expressed as a percentage ranging between 10% and 22%) quantifies a solar panel’s ability to convert sunlight into electricity.
-This is an important criterion to consider when assessing a solar panel’s quality as it is likely to have a direct impact on optimizing energy use and bill savings regardless of the fact that higher efficiency solar panels tend to cost more than the less efficient ones.
+This is an important criterion to consider when assessing a solar panel’s quality.
+It is likely to have a direct impact on optimizing energy use and bill savings regardless of the fact that higher efficiency solar panels tend to cost more than the less efficient ones.
 The more efficient your panel is, the more KWh your panel produce.
 However, this is only one of many criteria to consider when designing a photovoltaic system.
-Most importantly, it is necessary to analyze and understand the whole context surrounding a specific customer or project (required energy consumption, roof space available, weather, etc) in order to select a specific type of solar panel and hence size the solar array.,” he adds
+Most importantly, it is necessary to analyze and understand the whole context surrounding a specific customer or project.
+This include: the required energy consumption, roof space available, weather, etc. This is in order to select a specific type of solar panel and hence size the solar array.,” he adds

 Mr. Ahmet AHMET the Business Development Engineer at DPE Group in Turkey mentions that, in a broad new assessment of the status and prospects of solar photovoltaic technology, DPE researchers say that it is one of the few renewable, low-carbon resources with both the scalability and the technological maturity to meet ever-growing global demand for electricity.

-“Use of solar photovoltaics has been growing at a phenomenal rate: Worldwide installed capacity has seen sustained growth averaging 43 percent per year since 2000.
-To evaluate the prospects for sustaining such growth, the DPE researchers look at possible constraints on materials availability, and propose a system for evaluating the many competing approaches to improved solar-cell performance,” he adds.
+“Use of solar photovoltaics has been growing at a phenomenal rate.
+Worldwide installed capacity has seen sustained growth averaging 43 percent per year since 2000.
+To evaluate the prospects for sustaining such growth, the DPE researchers look at possible constraints on materials availability.
+They then propose a system for evaluating the many competing approaches to improved solar-cell performance,” he adds.

 According to Anre Gous of ACES Energy in South Africa, the lack of knowledge and not doing research on the companies they choose to use.
-There are many companies and people who claim they can provide professional solar services but in most cases it simply is not true.
-“There are a few reputable companies that are able to deliver on promises and this will ensure the client has a great experience in the time of ordering or installing the solar system; and also enjoy the benefits of a proper solar system that will last 20 years +,” he recapitulates.
+There are many companies and people who claim they can provide professional solar services.
+“There are only a few reputable companies that are able to deliver on promises.
+This will ensure the client has a great experience in the time of ordering or installing the solar system.
+They will also enjoy the benefits of a proper solar system that will last 20 years +,” he recapitulates.